VA

 5-Year Total$471,500$359,400$112,100 (24%)

-VAs cost reduction benefits compound over time: $22,000 annual savings.
+VAs cost reduction benefits compound over time.
+The savings total $22,000 annually.

-VAs deliver superior value per dollar for most business administrative and operational functions.
+VAs deliver superior value per dollar for most business admin and daily functions.

 VA Flexibility Advantages: